To report a watermain break in your neighbourhood, please call our 24 hour Trouble Line

 - A call will be placed to Alberta One Call to request that underground utilities locations be marked.
 ATCO, TELUS and electric companies will mark the ground with paint and/or flags.

 - The section of broken watermain will be isolated in order begin repair efforts.
 This often means that homes adjacent to the break are without water during the repair.

-- City crews will notify residents in the area of an interruption in water supply service.
+- City crews will do their best to notify residents in the area of an interruption in water supply service.

 This is usually done in person by going door-to-door in the affected area.